vedph/cadmus-graph/doc/mappings.md

           }
         }
       },
-      "assertion": {},
       "description": "Petrarch was born in 1304 at Arezzo from ser Petracco and Eletta Cangiani.", "relatedEntities": [
         {
           "relation": "mother",
-          "id": "x:guys/eletta_cangiani"
+          "id": "eletta_cangiani"
         },
         {
           "relation": "father",
-          "id": "x:guys/ser_petracco"
+          "id": "ser_petracco"
         }
       ]
+    },
+    {
+      "eid": "death",
+      "type": "person.death",
+      "chronotope": {
+        "place": {
+          "value": "Arquà"
+        },
+        "date": {
+          "a": {
+            "value": 1374
           }
+        }
+      },
+      "description": "Petrarch died in 1374 at Arquà."
+    }
   ]
 }
 ```

-As you can see, here the `events` array contains a single event, identified by an [EID](#entry-id-eid) with value `birth`.
-Its type refers to a thesaurus entry ID, `person.birth`, representing the "birth" class of a set of person-related events.
+As you can see, each event in the `events` array is identified by an arbitrarily assigned [EID](#entry-id-eid), unique only in the context of this part's scope.
+Event types are drawn from a thesaurus.

-The event is connected to a place (`Arezzo`) and a date (`1304`).
+Each event usually is connected to a place (`Arezzo`) and a date (`1304`).
 Also, it has a human-friendly description, and a list of related entities, each having a relation type (from another thesaurus), and the ID of the related entity.

-So here we are encoding an event of type birth, which took place at Arezzo in 1304, with a couple of related entities for the parents (mother and father).
-The person who was born is implicit, as this events part is inside a person item, which represents that person.
+So the first event represents an event of type birth, which took place at Arezzo in 1304, with a couple of related entities for the parents (mother and father).
+The person who was born (Petrarca) is implicit, as this events part is inside a person item, which represents that person.

+The second event represents an event of type death, which took place at Arquà in 1374.
+Again, the person took out of existence by this event is implicit.

 ### Sample Mappings